 Type of Trade Volume Number of Trades

-Futures Products
+Futures Products · ·

 A. Cross

 B. Pre-arranged

 C. Block

 D. Exchange for physical

 E. Exchange for risk

 F. Riskless basis cross

 G. Others, please specify

 Options Products

 A. Cross

 B. Pre-arranged

 C. Block

 D. Others, please specify

 3. Order information - Provide the details (where appropriate) requested in the form set out in Chart 16 below by product and for each type of order in exchange traded contracts executed on the marketplace.
 For products other than options on ETFs and equity options, provide the details on a product-by-product basis in the appropriate category.
-Details for options on ETFs and equity options on equities).
+Details for options on ETFs and equity options must be provided on an aggregate basis (one total for options on ETFs and one for options on equities).
 The information must be provided for orders entered in the early session, during the regular session and in the extended session during the quarter.
 Enter "none", "N/A", or "0" where appropriate.